pypsa-meets-earth/pypsa-earth/doc/how_to_customize.rst

 PyPSA-Earth can be tailored to represent any part of the world quite easily.
 The following procedure may be recommended.

 **1. Adjust the config**
 The main parameters needed to customize the modeling process are defined in the configuration file `config.yaml`.
-Depending on the particular problem you are working on it could make sense to change a bit config settings.
-In particular, it's better to set the  as big as it's feasible when generating a cutout.
-A considered area can be narrowed anytime when building a specific model.
+The configuration settings should be adjusted according to a particular problem you are intended to model.
+The main regional-dependent parameters are:
+- `countries` parameter which defines a set of the countries to be included into the model;
+- `cutouts` and `cutout` parameters which refer to a name of the climate data archive (so called *cutout*) to be used for calculation of the renewable potential.

-A proper match between the temporal and spatial parameters across the configuration file is essencial to build the model.
-Generally, if any misterious error message appears during the model set-up process there are chances that it can be resolved by a simple config check.
+Apart of that, it's worth to check that there is a proper match between the temporal and spatial parameters across the configuration file as it is essencial to build the model properly.
+Generally, if there are any misterious error message appearing during the first model run, there are chances that it can be resolved by a simple config check.

 It could be helpful to keep in mind the following points:
-1) the cutout name should be the same across the whole configuration file;
+1) the cutout name should be the same across the whole configuration file (there are several entries, one under under `atlite` and some under each of the `renewable` parameters);
 2) the countries of interest defined with `countries` list in the `config.yaml` should be covered by the cutout area;
 3) the cutout time dimension, the weather year used for demand modeling and the actual snapshot should match.